knanne/knanne.github.io/_posts/2017-01-19-daily-software.md

 deactivate
 ```

+### Documentation

+Always document your code.
+A good library for a reference is [Pandas](http://pandas.pydata.org/pandas-docs/stable/), which actually uses [NumPy/SciPy documentation standard](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt).

+Python Enhancement Proposals (PEP) are standards to follow for writing Python code.
+For example, use [PEP 8](https://www.python.org/dev/peps/pep-0008/) as a Style Guide for Python, and [PEP 257](https://www.python.org/dev/peps/pep-0257/) for Docstring Conventions.

+Use [flake8](http://flake8.pycqa.org/en/latest/) to adhere to above conventions.

+When writing and publishing software, a recommended route to use build you documentation using [Sphinx](http://www.sphinx-doc.org/en/stable/), and host on [Read The Docs](https://docs.readthedocs.io/en/latest/index.html).

 # ETL Workflow Automation

 [KNIME](https://www.knime.com/knime-analytics-platform) is an open source software for creating data science workflows without programming.

-KNIME is designed for drag-and-drop people, however it provides a really efficient way to automate data pipelines by combining programming (python) nodes, with their quickform nodes to create simple webapps to run from the browser.
+KNIME is designed for drag-and-drop people, however it provides a really efficient way to automate data pipelines by combining programming (python) nodes, with their quickform nodes to create simple WebApps to run from the browser.

 # Database